 6. Massachusetts Institute of Technology

 ABC News notes that a number of recent changes that support Native American students at Massachusetts Institute of Technology are likely to be the first steps of a wider effort.
-Some changes that were implemented by May 2021 include the creation of a campus space for Native American students and the decision to celebrate Indigenous Peoples’ Day instead of Columbus Day.
+Some changes implemented by May 2021 include the creation of a campus space for Native American students and the decision to celebrate Indigenous Peoples’ Day instead of Columbus Day.
 Winds of Change also names the college one of the 200 best colleges for Native American students.
 The New York Times notes that the college has increased its minority student enrollment in 2021.
 To support the wider indigenous community, the college also ran a $10,000 fellowship grant which invited indigenous innovators to submit solutions that improved their communities.
-Seven projects were finally chosen for this fellowship, with solutions ranging from implementing hydroponic farms to increase food security among the Navajo Nation to a program that would ethically monitor the dog population at the Pine Ridge Reservation.
+Seven projects were finally chosen for this fellowship.
+The projects included implementing hydroponic farms to increase food security among the Navajo Nation and a program to ethically monitor the dog population at the Pine Ridge Reservation.

 5. Northern Arizona University